NOAA-PSL/graph-ufs/prototypes/ocn_only/R4/README.md

        irrespective whether masking is applied to noise or not.
 Masking the noise however is very likely to guide neural networks in the right direction.
    - It makes sense to train this longer, maybe for 40 epochs like before.

+   [T4M] Trained the T4 prototype for full 40 epochs.
+Below are the key takeaways.
+   - Over 40 epochs, the training loss continues to improve but the validation loss starts increasing -- signalling a textbook example of overfitting.
+   - The above means that at 10% noise level, the network started learning noise.
+   - This is despite a lower peak LR(= 1e-4), the same weight decay (=0.1), and lower gnn_msg_passing_steps(=12).